 Originally named ‘caoutchouc’ by indigenous Equatorial tribes, they began cultivating some of the 20,000 types of plants in which the rubber-like substance can be found.
-Latex rubber has a multitude of uses to mankind and has been used since as far back as the Aztecs in 1600 BC.
+Latex rubber has a multitude of uses for mankind and has been used since as far back as the Aztecs in 1600 BC.

-“Natural latex is completely vegan & highly elastic but very fragile and difficult to work with”
+Natural latex is completely vegan & highly elastic but fragile & difficult to work with.

 When taken from the Chicle & Jelutong trees, latex is used for things like chewing gum.
 When taken from the Opium Poppy; latex can be used in the manufacturing of opiates & heroin.
 And when taken from the Balata & Gutta Percha trees; latex can be used as a more conventional kind of natural rubber.